PackeTsar/freeztp/README.md

 	- **Step 4.1.1:** The SNMP requests target the source IP of the switch which was used to originally request the "network-confg" file in **Step 3.1**
 	- **Step 4.1.2:** The SNMP requests use the value of the `community` configuration field as the authentication community (which the switch should honor once it loads the configuration from the "network-confg" file)
 	- **Step 4.1.3:** The SNMP requests use the OIDs set with `ztp set snmpoid NAME <oid>`.
 The FreeZTP default configuration comes with a few different OIDs pre-configured for some popular switch models.
 		- NOTE: _You may need to add an OID based on the switch model you are discovering.
-You can test the configured OIDs for returned values using the following command.
-Your switch will need to be accessible and ready to accept the ZTP configured community_ `ztp request snmp-test <ip_address>`
+You can test the configured OIDs for returned values using the command_ `ztp request snmp-test <ip_address>` _.
+Your switch will need to be accessible and ready to accept the ZTP configured community_
 	- **Step 4.1.4:** Once the SNMP query succeeds, the ZTP server maps the Real ID (ie: serial number) of the discovered switch to its temporary hostname generated in **Step 3.2.1**

 ####  5. STEP 5 - FINAL CONFIG REQUEST: The switch requests the final configuration file and the ZTP server generates it based on the ZTP configuration